mattxyzeth/wd-monitor/README.md

 ### Stress Test

-This application includes a stree test script to test the functionality of the message center.
+This application includes a stress test script to test the functionality of the message center.
 The test will run an infinite loop on each core for a predefined amount of time.
 This will raise the load average of the system above the threshold and cause the server to send an alert.

 To manually trigger the stress test run `server/src/load.sh`.
 The test will complete after 12 times the number of cores (physical and logical) on your system in seconds.